Vancouver Island Wedding Planners & Coordinators

 Meet or video call first

 Chemistry matters.
-You will be working closely together for months.
+You'll be working closely together for months.

 Don't: what trips people up